-• The environment and landscape of the battle (i.e., market conditions) and competitive positioning
+• The market conditions and competitive positioning

-• The target or enemy (i.e., target customer)
+• The target customer

-Customer experience requires organizations to go beyond demographics and firmographic data to understand customer needs, values, and expectations.
-These insights will not only help your organization personalize its product offering, pricing, and message to improve the customer experience, but they will also help you understand what journeys, channels, and processes best match customer expectations.
+Customer experience requires organizations to go beyond demographics and firmographic data to understand customer needs, values and expectations.
+These insights will help your organization personalize its product offering, pricing and message to improve the customer experience.
+They will also help you understand what journeys, channels and processes best match customer expectations.

 Enterprise buyers expect to try and evaluate software in an easy, frictionless way.
-As a result, a new approach to customer acquisition has emerged in which the product itself becomes a channel for acquiring, retaining, and growing customers.
+As a result, a new approach to customer acquisition has emerged in which the product itself becomes a channel for acquiring, retaining and growing customers.
 This approach fundamentally changes the traditional GTM strategy by elevating product as one of the primary channels.
 This new strategy is referred to as a product-led GTM strategy.
 The name suggests the importance of product as a tool and channel to attract, retain and grow customers.

-Product-led GTM strategy is an action plan that describes repeatable and scalable processes for how a company acquires, retains, and grows customers, driven by in-product customer behavior, feedback, product usage, and analytics.
+Product-led GTM strategy is an action plan that describes repeatable and scalable processes for how a company acquires, retains, and grows customers, driven by in-product customer behavior, feedback, product usage and analytics.

 One of the major benefits of this approach is receiving in-product user behavioral data that can then be used to change or adapt the whole GTM process.
-How prospective customers interact with your product early in the buying process could help your company make better decisions about what features to build next.
-You could even adjust marketing messages based on in-product behaviors to highlight values and features that correlate with a higher probability of a prospect becoming a customer.
+How prospective customers interact with your product early in the buying process could help your company decide what features to build next.
+You could adjust marketing messages based on in-product behaviors to highlight values and features that correlate with a higher probability of a prospect becoming a customer.

 A product-led GTM enables companies to focus more on effective product-growth strategies and incorporate real-time, in-product customer behavioral data to create meaningful engagement across multiple channels and devices.